Infectious diseases

 Can male dogs have swollen breasts?

 Before you ask the above question, you may be wondering if male dogs even have nipples?
 As with male humans, the answer is yes and the reason is the same.
-In the womb, all fetuses start as female.
+In the womb, all dog fetuses start as female.
 It is only if they develop the Y chromosome that they become male.
-Canine nipples therefore begin to develop, but if the fetus becomes male, their mammary glands to not develop as does a female’s.
-Male mammary glands to not provide any reproductive function.
+Canine nipples therefore begin to develop, but if the fetus becomes male, their mammary glands do not.
+Male mammary glands do not provide any reproductive function.

 It is still possible for a male dog's breasts to become swollen, red or have other discoloration.
 This will not be for the reproductive reasons discussed above in female dogs.
 However, cancer can affect almost any part of the body, so it is possible for neoplasms to appear in a male dog's mammary glands.
 However, a report from 2007 claims that “mammary gland tumors in male dogs are rare [and are] usually benign”[4].
 Other potential reasons for male dogs to suffer swollen breasts are the same as above unless specific to female physiology.